Jubatian/rrpge-spec/specs/vid_arch.rst

 ------------------------------------------------------------------------------

-The limits of the RRPGE system's display generator are set as follows:
+The basic properties of the RRPGE system's display generator are as follows:

 - 640x400 visible pixels of 1:1 pixel aspect ratio
+- 6 bits per pixel palettized, 64 palette entires of 4-4-4 RGB colors.
 - 16:10 display aspect ratio
 - 50Hz minimal / 70Hz maximal refresh rate
 - At least 49 vertical blank lines (for a total of at least 449 lines)